Did you know crocuses are some of the very earliest plants bees feed on in the spring?

 Definitely spent a whole lot of time standing right there over the years.

 If you grow herbs infusing them in honey is a no brainer.
 The honey becomes a more specific medicine, carrying the properties of the plants you infuse it with, as well as taking on their beautiful flavors and fragrances.
 Be mindful of keeping the lid off the infusing vessels so the moisture from the plants can escape the honey and evaporate as you’re infusing.
-You can remove the herbs eventually with a fork and eat them like a candy or plunk them into your teapot as you make a cuppa.
+This can be done easily by using cheesecloth or a paper towel you’ve punched a bunch of teensy holes in.
+You can remove the herbs eventually with a fork and eat them like a candy or plunk them into your teapot as you make a cuppa if you want to strain them out of the honey but this is only necessary if you like it this way.
+You can must eat them as you spoon out the honey or use them as they come out in a pitcher of tea or a recipe.
+Honeyed oregano in spaghetti sauce, honeyed tulsi in a cup of tea and so on.

-The stunning ridge lines of the valley around Worcester in peak foliage.
-Always breathtaking as well as a little different every year.
+The stunning ridge lines of the valley around Worcester in peak foliage season.
+Always breathtaking and a little different every year.

-The weeping flowering crab on a cold and rainy fall day.
-We planted this tree over kitty Gris Gris when she finally decided it was time to leave us.
-It did magnificently because of her presence.
+The weeping flowering crab we planted over kitty Gris Gris when she finally decided it was time to leave us.
+All the house hold animals attended the funeral she was such a venerable Mama to us all.

 Oh, Calendula, you hearty thing you.